-4.2 WORKING METHODOLOGY
+3.2 WORKING METHODOLOGY

-The overall scope of the work through the SKILLS project followed the Council of Europe (2001) definition of sport as "all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels".
+The overall scope of the research activity of EOSE followed the Council of Europe (2001) definition of sport as "all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels".
 In the report, we use the word "sport sector" having the meaning of the broad sector of "Sport and Physical Activity".